5.6.3 Reapplying for collection

 - the payer has satisfactorily explained their failure to meet their obligations and rectified that failure, or

-If the Registrar accepts the payee's application, the Register must be varied by specifying a date that the liability again becomes enforceable, which cannot be more than 60 days after Child Support received the application for collection (section 39(6)).
+If the Registrar accepts the payee's application, the Register must be varied by specifying a date that the liability again becomes enforceable, which cannot be more than 60 days after Services Australia received the application for collection (section 39(6)).
 Nor can it be a day included in a low-income non-enforcement period (3.4.5) (section 39(7)).

-The Registrar will usually determine that the liability is first enforceable from the date Child Support received the payee's application for collection to resume.
+The Registrar will usually determine that the liability is first enforceable from the date Services Australia received the payee's application for collection to resume.
 It may sometimes be appropriate to make the liability enforceable from a later day, for example if the payee has received an advance payment but since then the payer has indicated that no further payments will be made.

 If the payee made their application by lodging a form at a service centre, the Registrar will accept this as the date the payee's application was received.